demolitiongirl/cloudrouter.github.io/getting-started.md

 * Set your memory and vCPU to a minimum of 2048 MiB and 2 vCPUs.
 * Give your virtual machine a name, such as "CloudRouter-test".
 * Click **Finish**.
 CloudRouter will automatically begin installing on the virtual machine.
-* If the installation was a success, you should have a running virtual machine with a command line interface that looks like this:
+* If the installation was a success, you should have a running virtual machine with a command line interface.

-[image]
+* Once the installation is successful, power down the machine so you can attach the metadata ISO.

 ### Attaching the Metadata ISO